IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-05-summary.md

 you've already crafted a simple yet reasonably powerful solution.

 ## Next steps
-After you complete the course, your next steps are to decide whether:
+After you complete the tutorial, your next steps are to decide whether:

 -   This application development platform for streaming data can help you build solutions that enhance your business
--   What you have seen in this course gives you a sense that it can help solve problems you already encounter
+-   What you have seen in this tutorial gives you a sense that it can help solve problems you already encounter
 -   Your organization has access to the required development skills or should invest in building them